-– Maintenance of formal languages:

-•Specification and Description Language (SDL)

-• Unified Modelling Language (UML) Profile Design

-• Message Sequence Chart (MSC)

-• User Requirement Notation (URN)

-• CHILL, the ITU-T Programming Language

-– Maintenance of OSI and ODP.
+and maintenance of formal languages, Open system interconnection (OSI) and Open Distributed Processing (ODP).

 1.1 Motivation for the work on directories, PKI, and PMI

 The ITU-T X.500-series of Recommendations has a significant impact in the industry.
 These Recommendations are major components of widely deployed technologies such as Public-Key Infrastructure (PKI) and lightweight directory access protocol (LDAP), and is used in many areas, e.g., financial, medical, and legal.
 Where high security directory services are required, e.g., in the military area, X.500 is the only answer.